3vot/clay/readme.md

 This will install 3VOT Command Line Interface, a tool to build, download and deploy apps.

 Step 2:
-Create your 3VOT Profile

-$ 3vot account register

-Type your Organization's name and your profile name

-Step 3:
 From your project folder type

-$ 3vot setup --key [ yourkey ] --profile [ yourProfile ] --folder [ the folder name where we will create the project ]
+$ 3vot setup --key 12345 --profile 3vot --folder 3vot_intro

 This will create the directory structure and download all required dependencies from NPM, all dependencies and code used in 3VOT is Open Source.

-Step 4:
+Step 3:
 Download a Sample App, courtesy of 3VOT

 $ 3vot download --app hello-world --profile 3vot

 This will create the folder structure for the App and download all dependencies from NPM and Bower.

-Step 5:
+Step 4:
 Run the App in you development computer

 $ 3vot server

-This will start a development server, just point your browser to http://localhost:3000/[yourProfile]/hello-world
+This will start a development server, just point your browser to http://localhost:3000/3vot/hello-world

-Step 6:
+Step 5:
 Make change to your app

 Go ahead and open the file in yourFolder/apps/hello-world/templates/layout.html

 Refresh your server and you'll see the changes.

-Step 7:
+Step 6:
 Register and Deploy your App

 $ 3vot upload --app hello-world